 The flowchart of EEG signal processing procedure is depicted in Fig. 2.
 The training process consists of three steps.
 In the first step, the raw EEG data, which is a channel-by-time matrix, is filtered into frequency bands using finite impulse response (FIR) filter.
-Based on the consideration of possible inter-subject differences, we try six different frequency bands, which are α (8-12Hz), lower α (8-10Hz), upper α (10-12Hz), β (19-26Hz), γ (38-42Hz) and broad band (8-30Hz) [12], respectively.
-Since spectrum information below 8Hz is ignored here, there is no other step to handle artifacts such as EOG and EMG except for removing time segments which are polluted by EMG seriously.
+Based on the consideration of possible inter-subject differences, we try six different frequency bands, which are α (8-12Hz), lower α (8-10Hz), upper α (10-12Hz), β (19-26Hz), γ (38-42Hz) and broad band (8-30Hz) [13].
+Since spectrum information below 8Hz is ignored here, removing artifacts such as EOG and EMG is not necessary, and the experimental results show that EOG or EMG affects the classification accuracy little.

 In the second step, the filtered data is reduced into D dimension by applying probabilistic principle component analysis (PPCA), which results in a D-by-T matrix.
-In the third step, assuming an M-dimension latent Gaussian random variable for each class, the model parameters are estimated by using PPCA.
+In the third step, assuming an M-dimension latent Gaussian random variable for each class, the model parameters are estimated by using PPCA, .